Today more and more people are going vegan. More and more people are also going paleo.

 CAFO's ("Conventional Animal Feed Operations"), are horrific places.
 Without access to sun or fresh air, the animals go insane, and then that energy of insanity is passed on to you, the one who eats them.

-Avoid pride, which is ego food.
-If you do go vegan, don't say, "I'm vegan", because then it becomes a seperative thing, which your ego uses to make you feel holier than others.
+Avoid crap thoughts too.
+Like pride, which is ego food.
+If you do go vegan, don't say, "I'm vegan!", because then it becomes a separative thing, a thing your ego uses to make you feel holier than others.
 Instead just say, "I like vegetables".
 Going vegan doesn't make you holier than others.
+Cats aren't vegan - and they aren't unholy because of it.

 This also keeps you out of categories.
-If you really feel like eating some meat, you can, and without guilt of thinking that you're a sinner somehow... you're not a sinner if you eat meat.
+If you really feel like eating some meat, you can, and without getting all guilty about it.

-So in considering all these views, the real evil might not be eating meat.
-The real evil might be stepping aside from the design of life: not listening to our bodies, and torturing animals in CAFOs.
+So in considering all these views, the real evil might be in stepping aside from the design of life, not listening to the animals, and not listening to our bodies either.
 The real enemy might be the suffering we create when we go against the natural order of things.

 6 Steps to Healthier Eating